IBM/terraform-guardium-datastore-audit/examples/onprem-cassandra/README.md

 ## What Gets Configured

 This example will:
+1. Assume Cassandra audit logging is already enabled on the server
-1. Configure Filebeat on your Cassandra server to monitor audit logs
+2. Configure Filebeat on your Cassandra server to monitor audit logs
-2. Set up Filebeat to forward logs to Guardium Logstash
+3. Set up Filebeat to forward logs to Guardium Logstash
-3. Create a Guardium Universal Connector to receive the logs
+4. Create a Guardium Universal Connector to receive the logs
-4. Enable SSL/TLS encryption for secure log transmission (optional)
+5. Enable SSL/TLS encryption for secure log transmission (optional)

 ## Verification